ElinaFF/PICO/splits.md

 ## Define Classification designs

-The MeDIC only allows binary classification, so the classification designs add more flexibility.
+The PICO only allows binary classification, so the classification designs add more flexibility.
 In ML litterature, the three following terms are often used as synonyms.
 In the context of ML applied to biological data, we needed them to reflect three slightly different things.
 There might have been some mixing up during development in the names of variables and function.
 Always refer to this section to clarify.